See Criteria | Campaign targets | Coming soon | Recent successes | Interchanges

 - Flaxby Parkway is on track with the purchase of the former Goldsborough station building.
 The North Yorkshire station, on the Harrogate-Knaresborough-York line, will serve around 3000 new homes in the Flaxby Park development on the former golf course.

-- Golborne (between Wigan North Western and Warrington Bank Quay) has secured Transforming Cities Fund support in early-2021.
+- Golborne (between Wigan North Western and Warrington Bank Quay) secured Transforming Cities Fund support in early-2021.
 Its predecessor Golborne South closed to passengers in February 1961.
+From 4 January 2024 Transport for Greater Manchester consult until 15 February.

-- Oxford Science Park, Littlemore and Oxford Business Park, Cowley are two new stations on the freight-only Cowley branch line from Kennington Junction which may be reopened for passenger train services by 2028.
+- Oxford Littlemore (formerly Science Park, Littlemore, then Oxford South) and Oxford Cowley (formerly Business Park, Cowley, then Oxford East) are two new stations on the freight-only Cowley branch line from Kennington Junction which may be reopened for passenger train services by 2028.
+Funding for detailed design and feasibility works was agreed on 14 December 2022 by Oxford City Council (see item 99).

 - Cheadle has secured Town Deal funding to reopen the station on the Mid-Cheshire line by 2024.